Rc-W024/VitalSense2024/README.md

 > *Be sure to check the parameter settings and read the relevant comments before running!*

 ### Achievements
-Automated intelligent signal processing multiphase algorithm design to deliver for each monitored subject three complementary types of information:
+Vital sensing radar with automated intelligent signal processing multiphase algorithm to deliver for each monitored subject three complementary types of information:

 - An adapted filter perfectly matched to the monitored subject radar cardiac pulse waveform, providing the best possible Signal to Noise Ratio and interference rejection.

-- The repetitive radar blood pressure waveform estimation, which is not only an additional ideal biologicalcharacteristic for biometrics, but also an alternative to conventional invasive/contact sensors in determining the condition of the cardiovascular system.
+- The repetitive radar blood pressure waveform estimation, which is not only an additional biologicalcharacteristic for biometrics, but also an alternative to conventional invasive/contact sensors in determining the condition of the cardiovascular system.

 - The robust detection and precise temporal alignment of the cardiac pulses allowing to accurately measure heart-rate and to detect anomalies, resulting in more precise biometric parameters.